AnotherJohnH/Zif/README.md

 that are compatible with the Linux installed on the Kindle3.
 The original ARMv6 Raspberry Pi running a Debian based Linux has been found to be suitable platform to build the Kindle3 version.

-### Windows
+### Emscripten

-Not supported.

-## How to run

-From the command line the -h or --help option provides basic help.
-Supplying a Z-code game file as a command line argument will load and run the game file.

-Alternatively the "zif.cfg" file is used to provide a menu front end, where z-code games available in the local file system can be navigated to and certain aspects of the terminal emulation configured.
+Uses the SDL library supplied with Emscripten.

 ## Coding style

 The source is C++ but has the following non-typical for modern C++ features ...
 * Memory is statically or stack allocated i.e. no new/delete
 * Use of C style stdio API
-* In some places have re-invented the wheel avoiding functionality that is in the standard librarys
+* In some places have re-invented the wheel avoiding functionality that is in standard librarys
 * 3 space indent